ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_faq.rst

 When the Ansible controller is running on Python 2.7.9+ or an older version of Python that has backported SSLContext (like Python 2.7.5 on RHEL 7), the controller will attempt to validate the certificate WinRM is using for an HTTPS connection.
-If the certificate cannot be validated (such as in the case of a self signed cert), it will fail the verification process.
+If the certificate cannot be validated (such as in the case of a self-signed cert), it will fail the verification process.

 To ignore certificate validation, add